ahuacate/kodi/README.md

 ssh root@your-coreelec-IP
 ```

-2. Run the following commands (copy & paste) in corelec.
+2. Run the following commands (copy & paste) in yourCoreElec terminal.
 You will need to enter your NAS user 'kodi_rsync` password to complete the task.

 ```
 read -p "Please enter your NAS IPv4 address (ie 192.168.1.10) : " NAS_IP &&